opentensor/developer-docs/docs/getting-started/wallets.md

 - Provide this coldkey as a parameter to generate a hotkey.

 :::tip Explanation of keys
-See [Working with Keys](../subnets/working-with-keys.md) for an explanation of coldkey and hotkey.
+See [Coldkeys and Hotkeys](../learn/coldkeys-and-hotkeys.md) for an explanation of coldkey and hotkey.
 :::

 #### Step 1: Generate a coldkey